omatheuspimenta/epb2022/tutorials/install_basinet.md

 classification(mRNA,lncRNA)
 ```

-A saída esperado do comando é a seguinte:
+A saída esperada do comando é a seguinte:
 ```{R}
 Analyzing mRNA from number:
 1